-For all chillers it is extremely important to keep full water flow in the evaporator and condenser for an extended time after last compressor stops.
+For all chiller, it is extremely important to keep full water flow in the evaporator for an extended time after last compressor stops.
 This will protect evaporator tube from freezing by refrigerant migration.

-This is why both evaporator and condenser water pump output relay must be used to control the chilled water pump.
-It is mandatory even if glycol is used with protection down to lowest ambient expected.
+This is why evaporator water pump output relay must be used to control the chilled water pump.
+This is not mandatory if glycol is used with protection down to lowest ambient expected.